 In 2017, the "Transformative Science" research prize has been offered for the first time by the Wuppertal Institute and the Zempelin Foundation in the Donors' Association for the Promotion of Humanities and Sciences in Germany (Stifterverband).
 Now the prize has been awarded for the third time.

 The "Transformative Science" research prize focuses on all forms of research that spark and promote social impetus and thus involve civil society.
 Transdisciplinary research design plays a significant role in this.
 The research prize is endowed with 25,000 euros.
 The money is awarded to prize winners for their project ideas in the field of transformative science.
 The Wuppertal Institute awards the research prize, which is funded by the Zempelin Foundation in the Donors' Association for the Promotion of Humanities and Sciences in Germany (Stifterverband).
 The Wuppertal Institute sees it as recognition of its achievements in this field that the Donors' Association commissioned the Institute to coordinate the award of the Zempelin Foundation-sponsored prize for "Transformative Science".

 The "Transformative Science" research prize is aimed at all forms of research that inspire society, promote social change and thereby engage the civil society.
 Transdisciplinary research design plays an important role in this process.
 The award-winners receive 25,000 euros in prize money.
 This money goes to support the winners in implementing their project ideas in the field of transformative science.
-In addition to the prize money of 25,000 euros, the winning team receives a sculpture that has been forged from the steel rails of the Wuppertal suspension railway – the Schwebebahn – built in 1898.
+In addition to the prize money, the winning team receives a sculpture that has been forged from the steel rails of the Wuppertal suspension railway – the Schwebebahn – built in 1898.